MichalSoszkoGID/datamass-workshop-resourcess/Session 3 - hands-on excercises.md

 ## Solutions

 In this chapter we'd like to provide couple of examples on how to implement tests described in the exercise.
 Note that we will use here the models created during Session 2 Excercises.
-If you need to catch-up please refer to [the following repository](https://gitlab.com/datamass-mdp-workshop/msoszko-datamass-project/-/tree/Session-2-updated-hands-on-results).
-This repository stores the complete dbt project example created so far during Session 2 demonstration and hands-on excercises, feel free to copy-paste models into your local instance of dbt if you need.
+If you need to catch-up please refer to [Session - 2 hands-on excercises](https://github.com/MichalSoszkoGID/datamass-workshop-resourcess/tree/main/Session%202%20-%20hands-on%20solutions).
+This repository stores dbt resources created so far during Session 2 demonstration and hands-on excercises, feel free to copy-paste models into your local instance of dbt if you need.

 ### Core generic test.